IntAttention: A Fully Integer Attention Pipeline for Efficient Edge Inference: Experiments

-We now evaluate the accuracy impact of running attention entirely within the integer domain.
+We evaluate the end-to-end quality of \emph{IntAttention} under fully integer attention execution on both standard benchmarks and more challenging settings.
 We integrate \emph{IndexSoftmax} with quantized $\mathbf{QK}^\top$ and a UINT8 probability matrix in the $\mathbf{P}\mathbf{V}$ stage to form \emph{IntAttention}.
-As shown in \autoref{tab:intattn_acc_lang_results}, this end-to-end pipeline improves over the Quantized Only baseline on most models and tasks and, on LLaMA and OPT, matches or slightly exceeds the baseline.
-Qwen3 remains more sensitive to attention quantization, yet \emph{IntAttention} narrows the gap and yields a clear perplexity gain on WikiText.
-On ImageNet, as shown in \autoref{tab:intattn_acc_vision_results}, \emph{IntAttention} is slightly below Quantized-Only for DeiT-B while remaining above the baseline, and it shows consistent gains for ViT-L and CaiT.
-These results indicate that an all integer attention with UINT8 $\mathbf{P}$ effectively preserves attention mass through $\mathbf{P}\mathbf{V}$ and maintains the fidelity of probability aggregation.
+On standard language benchmarks, as shown in \autoref{tab:intattn_acc_lang_results}, this end-to-end pipeline generally improves over the Quant-Only baseline and, for Llama-3.2-1B and OPT-1.3B, matches or slightly exceeds the FP16 baseline in average accuracy.
+Qwen3-1.7B remains more sensitive to attention quantization, yet \emph{IntAttention} still narrows the degradation and yields a clear perplexity improvement over the Quant-Only pipeline on WikiText.
+On vision benchmarks in \autoref{tab:intattn_acc_vision_results}, \emph{IntAttention} remains competitive with the Quant-Only baseline, showing slight gains on ViT-L and CaiT while staying close on DeiT-B. We further evaluate robustness on more challenging reasoning and long-context benchmarks.
+As shown in \autoref{tab:robustness_attention}, \emph{IntAttention} outperforms the Quant-Only baseline on all three long-context corpora and achieves stronger results on MBPP and GSM8K, yielding a slightly higher overall average.
+Quant-Only still retains an edge on HumanEval and IFEval, indicating that the fully integer attention pipeline preserves most of the useful attention structure even on tasks that are highly sensitive to probability distortion.
+Overall, these results indicate that an all-integer attention pipeline with UINT8 $\mathbf{P}$ effectively preserves probability aggregation and delivers a favorable trade-off between efficiency and accuracy across representative benchmarks and more demanding evaluation settings.